Home

 Department of Music

-In this seminar, we will address a range of theoretical and practical issues encountered in ethnographic fieldwork: defining “the field,” preparing for fieldwork, locating people to study, participant observation, the use of field notes and a fieldwork journal.
-We will consider the psychological and emotional aspects of fieldwork and the strategic negotiation of our relationships “in the field.”
+In this seminar, we will address a range of theoretical and practical issues encountered in ethnographic fieldwork: defining the field, preparing for fieldwork, locating people to study, participant observation, the use of field notes and a fieldwork journal.
+We will consider the psychological and emotional aspects of fieldwork and the strategic negotiation of our relationships in the field.
 We will learn how to conceptualize, conduct and transcribe ethnographic interviews and pay special attention to the process of writing from interview transcriptions.
 We will address field recording equipment, technology and practice and consider various approaches to transcribing music and text.
 Practical skills will be developed in the course of an assigned fieldwork project.
 Teaching skills will be developed as participants lead seminar discussions on assigned articles.

 Introduction to the Talmud